sendblue-api/sendblue-api.github.io/docs/intro.md

 Welcome to the Sendblue Documentation.

-If you discover a bug, please raise an issue [here](https://github.com/sendblue-api/sendblue-api.github.io/issues "Sendblue Repository"), If you need support with your integration, you can email us at [support@sendblue.co](mailto:support@sendblue.co).
+If you discover a bug, please raise an issue [here](https://github.com/sendblue-api/sendblue-api.github.io/issues "Sendblue Repository"), If you need support with your integration, you can email us at [support@sendblue.com](mailto:support@sendblue.com).
 Here are some helpful links for getting started quickly:

 - [FAQ](/docs/faq)
 - [Outbound (sending) iMessages](/docs/outbound)